fudab/fudab.github.io/covid-19/bag_end_world.md

     <th><img width="450" src="./figures_rule_of_law/rol_overall_top.png"></th>
   </tr>
   <tr>
-    <td>(a) Correlation between the overall score and the infection rate. </td>
+    <td>(a) Correlation between the overall score and the infection rate (all countries). </td>
-    <td>(b) Correlation between the overall score and the infection rate.
-We only take into account the 20 countires that have been most affected by the pandemic (with the greatest number of cumulative confirmed cases so far).
-The correlation coefficents are given for both cases.
-We use log scale for the y-axis. </td>
+    <td>(b) Correlation between the overall score and the infection rate（selected countries).  </td>
   </tr>
   <tr>
-    <td colspan="2"></td>
+    <td colspan="2">Figure 5: Correlation between the overall score and the infection rate.
+The Pearson coefficents are given for both (a) and (b).
+In (b), We only take into account the 20 countires that have been most affected by the pandemic (with the greatest number of cumulative confirmed cases so far).
+Among them, the top 10 countries are marked.
+We use log scale for the y-axis.</td>
   </tr>
 </table>

 * Multivariate linear regression